Existence of matching priors on compact spaces: Introduction

 This dependance on the particular choice of family of credible regions turns out to be significant.
 A central contribution of this paper is the construction of families of credible regions that \emph{both} yield matching priors \emph{and} have many of the same desirable properties as typical families of credible regions, \emph{even when} the typical families do not yield matching priors.

 We look closely at two typical families: credible balls and highest posterior density regions.
-These families are not guaranteed, by our results, to have matching priors, on the account of severe discontinuity.
+These families are not guaranteed, by our results, to have matching priors, due to severe discontinuity.
 Instead, our results produce matching priors for explictly constructed families of credible regions that closely approximate them.
 We consider the Bernoulli model as a concrete example.